 Gunner Redvers Albert Adair Royal Canadian Army.
 Killed on August 31, 1944 in Italy at age 24.
-Son of
+Son of Hugh and Rose Adair.
+Buried at the MONTECCHIO WAR CEMETERY in Italy.

 Click here to learn more about Redvers Adair and a picture of his War medals